tymedina100/patch-files/ai-governance-readiness-report-storefront-product.md

 ## EU AI Act timeline summary

-The EU AI Act applies on a phased schedule:
+The EU AI Act applies on a phased schedule.
+Current European Commission materials also reflect Digital Omnibus simplification changes to high-risk AI timing, so teams should verify the final adopted text and role-specific obligations with counsel.

 - **2 February 2025:** Prohibited AI practices and AI-literacy obligations began applying.
 - **2 August 2025:** General-purpose AI model obligations began applying.
-- **2 August 2026:** Most remaining obligations, including many high-risk AI-system obligations, apply.
+- **2 August 2026:** Several governance, enforcement, and transparency provisions apply; this remains an active readiness date even though high-risk timing has been adjusted.
+- **2 December 2027:** Current European Commission AI Act materials reflect the Digital Omnibus timeline for standalone high-risk AI-system rules.
-- **2 August 2027:** Obligations for certain high-risk AI systems covered by Annex I apply.
+- **2 August 2028:** High-risk AI systems embedded in regulated Annex I products have an extended transition period.

-Reference points to review with counsel: Regulation (EU) 2024/1689, especially Articles 2, 4, 5, 6, 9-15, 16-27, 50, 53-55, 99, and 113.
+Reference points to review with counsel: Regulation (EU) 2024/1689, especially Articles 2, 4, 5, 6, 9-15, 16-27, 50, 53-55, 99, and 113; European Commission AI Act overview; AI Act Service Desk timeline; and the 7 May 2026 Digital Omnibus political agreement materials.
 Certain prohibited-practice infringements can carry administrative fines up to €35 million or 7% of total worldwide annual turnover, with different maximums for other categories.

 ## Practical EU readiness table